 If you develop the intuitionistic syllogism method, then you learn the intuitive markers for hubris, and thus be able to calm down and humbly question rather than try to fight and show dominance.

 Don't shy away from predicting things that should be scientifically impossible to predict.
 Partly, scientists haven't trained their critical thinking, and say dumb things or things designed to make you listen to them rather than yourself.
 Partly, I have often successfully predicted stuff I 100% definitely have no way of knowing, and there's no reason to think you can't do the same.
 For example, I sometimes predict I shouldn't go to a place, but I go there anyway so I can falsify the prediction.
-Normally isn't falsified.
+When it isn't falsified, I failed the method, rather than the method failing me.

 Third set comments.